wiryls/cube-collection/README.md

 ## Rules

 - You control all green cubes.
-- Move cubes to endpoints to enter the next level.
+- Move cubes to targets to enter the next level.
-- Cubes with higher priority will absorb lower.
+- Cubes may absorb each others.
-   - Red > Green
+   - Red + Green -> Red + Red
-   - Green > Blue
+   - Green + Blue -> Green + Green
-   - Blue > Red
+   - Blue + Red -> Blue + Blue
-- Cubes with the same color merged when hitted.
+- Cubes in the same color merge when hitting each other.

 ## Known issues